cx-leonelsanches/checkmarx-jenkins-shared-library/README.md

 ## Why a separate Shared Library?
 What about the Checkmarx Jenkins Plugin?

 This library doesn't replace the Checkmarx Jenkins Plugin.
 It works more like a RESTful client in Jenkins for additional operations that the plugin does not support.
-For instance, changing the team to execute a scan.
+For instance, changing the team to execute a scan, or creating new teams before calling the scan step.

 ## Initial Setup